GrammaTech/sel/python/README.md

 To allow for garbage collection, the ASTs are manually reference counted.
-Whenever a python AST (pointer) is created, the reference count for the associated Common LISP AST is incremented.
+Whenever a python AST (pointer) is created, the reference count for the associated Common Lisp AST is incremented.
 Similarly, as python ASTs are garbage collected the reference counter is decremented.
-When the reference counter reaches zero, the Common LISP AST is released and may be garbage collected at the appropriate time.
+When the reference counter reaches zero, the Common Lisp AST is released and may be garbage collected at the appropriate time.
 To get the reference count for a particular python AST, you may use the `ast_ref_count` method.

-The underlying Common LISP ASTs are themselves immutable.
+The underlying Common Lisp ASTs are themselves treated as immutable.
 Therefore, when performing mutation operations (e.g. cut, replace, insert), new ASTs are created in the process.

 # License